Leeds Beckett University: Partnerships

-Students' Union
+Students life

 Leeds Beckett Students' Union is the representative body for students and is affiliated to the National Union of Students.
 In 2012, it was voted the second best Students' Union in the city of Leeds and 39th nationally.
 In 2016 it was voted 6th best SU in the country.
 The union on the City Campus has a Student Advice Service and a bar The Hive which contains two live music venues called The Stage and Stage 2.
 The Headingley campus also has its own bar called The Hive.

-Athletic Union

 The Athletic Union is separate to the Students' Union but maintains historically close links and holds three seats on the Student Council.
 Leeds Beckett regularly features well in the fixtures of university sports in the UK.
 Varsity fixtures between Leeds Beckett and Leeds University prove to be highly popular and competitive each year.